 4. Historic royal celebrations (and dramas) happened here

-King Henry VIII, Queen Elizabeth I and Queen Mary I were all born in the Tudor palace, Placentia, built in 1443 on the banks of the river Thames near where the Old Royal Naval College now stands.
-It wasn't just a royal birthing centre.
+King Henry VIII, Queen Elizabeth I and Queen Mary I were all born in the Tudor palace, Placentia, built in 1443 on the banks of the river Thames, where the Old Royal Naval College now stands.
+It wasn't just a royal nursery.
 Henry VIII married Catherine of Aragon and Anne of Cleves in the chapel, and later signed the death warrant for Anne Boleyn in the palace.
-See who you can recognise from the gallery of royal portraits in the King's and Queen's Presence Chambers.
+Book an Old Royal Naval College guided tour to discover more.

 5. Nothing says sorry like a new house